 - Demonstrate compassion, empathy and respect for children, young people and their families

 - Know the local and national guidelines for obtaining informed consent

 - Begin to develop effective written communications with patients and their families, with colleagues and with other professional organisations

 - Demonstrate a commitment to the highest standards of care and ethical and professional behaviour within their speciality and with the medical profession as a whole

 Your Trainees Committee

 This is your best way of interacting with the RCPCH with a collective voice.
-The committee covers all the regions and gives you an opportunity to raise training issues relevant to your regions with the College.
+The Trainees Oversight Committee and Trainee Network cover all the regions, and give you an opportunity to raise training issues relevant to your regions with the College.